zshaiv/JavaScript/README.md

 # JavaScript
-A code repo for JavaScript by shaiv
+A code repo for JavaScript by soutrik